Home

 QurAlis is breaking through the barriers of science in our quest to bring much-needed precision therapies to patients.

-QurAlis is currently advancing a pipeline with therapeutic candidates that target specific components of ALS pathology and defined ALS patient populations based on both disease-causing genetic mutation(s) and clinical biomarkers.
+QurAlis is advancing a robust precision medicine pipeline with therapeutic candidates aimed at modifying severe disease pathology in defined patient populations based on both disease-causing genetic mutation(s) and clinical biomarkers.

 Our lead therapeutic product candidates are: